Jacques

 Ville de Genève

-"As the glaciers melt, new territories emerge.
+As the glaciers melt, new territories emerge.
 New ecosystems are emerging in these areas freed by the ice.
 How can we protect these last almost untouched areas of the planet before the lobbies get hold of them?
 Scientists are already working on this, contributing their expertise to the protection and conservation of these highly natural areas.
-Given the threats to these post-glacial ecosystems and the irresistible and resolutely optimistic emergence of life in these deglaciated regions, what is our artistic, poetic and sonic position?"
+In view of the threats weighing on these post-glacial ecosystems, and faced with the irresistible and resolutely optimistic emergence of life in these deglaciated regions, what is our artistic, poetic and sonic position?

 [JD]